TheAsianNextDoor/Pins-R-Us/README.md

     - Functions that utilize Seleniums wait logic

 - **buyCommand.js**
   - The root of execution.
-Recieves options, parses, and passes them through to control flow for each website
+Receives options, parses, and passes them through to control flow for each website

 - **buyHelperFunctions.js**
   - Control flow for each website